mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

   To get documentation on a single member of a package, add a space and the name after the package name.
   For example, `godoc strings Trim`.
+  TODO: Discuss using as a local web server.
 - `go fix {file-or-directory-path}`\
   This "finds Go programs that use old APIs and rewrites them to use newer ones."
   "After you update to a new Go release,
   `fix` helps make the necessary changes to your programs."
+  TODO: Were there any fixes needed for Go 1.11?
 - `go get {pkg1} {pkg2} ...`\
   This downloads and installs packages and their dependencies.
 - `go build`\